zaldre/blog/content/posts/esoaks.md

 title = 'external secrets operator | azure keyvault'
 +++

-In recent times I've been building multiple kubernetes clusters (1500+!) across my organisation, but one of the challenges I've faced has been how to manage secret.
+In recent times I've been building multiple kubernetes clusters (1500+!) across my organisation, but one of the challenges I've faced has been how to manage secrets.

 It's one of those things that can be a real headache if you don't automate the pain away, particularly when it comes to a large number of clusters, having something automated gets around those pesky change control requirements